 Related: Don’t Abandon the note, Samsung!

-I discussed some of the Gear S2’s lag issues with notifications in the Connectivity section, but here are some hard numbers, for those of you who like specs.
 The Gear S2 has a gorgeous 1.2-inch 360 × 360 pixel Super AMOLED screen that couldn’t look nicer.
-It’s covered by Gorilla Glass 3, runs Samsung’s Tizen OS, has a 1GHz dual-core Qualcomm MSM8x26 processor, 4GB of internal storage, 512MB of RAM, Wi-Fi 802.11 b/g/n, Bluetooth 4.1, NFC, a heart-rate monitor, an accelerometer, a barometer, and a 250mAh battery.
+It’s covered by Gorilla Glass 3, runs Samsung’s Tizen OS, and has a 1GHz dual-core Qualcomm MSM8x26 processor, 4GB of internal storage, 512MB of RAM, Wi-Fi 802.11 b/g/n, Bluetooth 4.1, NFC, a heart-rate monitor, an accelerometer, a barometer, and a 250mAh battery.

-The NFC connectivity will allow it to work with Samsung Pay in the future, though that payment platform doesn’t yet work.
-It doesn’t currently work on Android Pay, but we hope it will soon.
+The NFC connectivity allow it to work with Samsung Pay, though that payment platform is still in beta, as we noted earlier.
+It still doesn’t work on Android Pay, and we have little expectation that Samsung will add this support.

 Bountiful battery life